Chapter 11 Tidying Your Data

 11.1 What is tidy data?

 Tidy data has “…each variable in a column, and each observation in a row…” (Hadley Wickham 2014) This may seem obvious to you, but let’s consider how data is often recorded in lab, as exemplified in Figure 11.1A.
 Here the instrument response of two chemicals (A and B) for two samples (blank and unknown) are recorded.
 Note how the samples are on each row and the chemical are columns.
-However, someone else may record the same data differently as shown in Figure 11.1B, with the samples occupying distinct columns, and the chemical rows.
+However, someone else may record the same data differently as shown in Figure 11.1B, with the samples occupying distinct columns, and the chemicals in rows.
 Either layout may work well, but analyzing both would require re-tooling your approach.
 This is where the concept of tidy data comes into play.
 By reclassifying our data into observations and variables we can restructure our data into a common format: the tidy format (Figure 11.1C).

 Organizing data into distinct variables (like Sample, Chemical, and Reading) enhances clarity.
 This reorganization doesn’t change the data but rearranges it for better compatibility with analytical tools.